-The University of Wisconsin Student Animal League Defense Fund (UW-SALDF) is dedicated to both protecting the welfare of animals through the legal system and providing a forum of education for law students, lawyers, judges, law enforcement officials, and the community.
-UW-SALDF educates the legal community about legal and social issues relating to animals, such as animal ownership, factory farming, and domestic violence.
-In addition, UW-SALDF aims to protect the lives and advance the interests of animals through the legal system, and raise the profile of the field of animal law.
+The Student Animal League Defense Fund (SALDF) is dedicated to both protecting the welfare of animals through the legal system and providing a forum of education for law students, lawyers, judges, law enforcement officials, and the community.
+SALDF educates the legal community about legal and social issues relating to animals, such as animal ownership, factory farming, and domestic violence.
+In addition, SALDF aims to protect the lives and advance the interests of animals through the legal system, and raise the profile of the field of animal law.

-Membership in UW-SALDF shall be open to all students currently enrolled in the University of Wisconsin Law School, regardless of age, race, gender, creed, color, national origin, disability, religion, sexual orientation or veteran status.
-Individual membership in the Animal Legal Defense Fund is encouraged but not required for all UW-SALDF members.
+Membership in SALDF shall be open to all students, regardless of age, race, gender, creed, color, national origin, disability, religion, sexual orientation or veteran status.
+Individual membership in the Animal Legal Defense Fund is encouraged but not required for all SALDF members.

 Kelsey Boehm, co-president and co-treasurer